Britain's crime agency investigating UK links to scandal-hit Danske Bank

-LONDON (Reuters) - Britain’s National Crime Agency (NCA) said on Friday that it was aware of the use of UK-registered companies in connection with Danske Bank’s Estonian branch which is at the center of a money-laundering scandal and had opened an investigation.
+LONDON, Sept 21 (Reuters) - Britain’s National Crime Agency (NCA) said on Friday that it was aware of the use of UK-registered companies in connection with Danske Bank’s Estonian branch which is at the centre of a money-laundering scandal and had opened an investigation.

 Denmark’s biggest lender also faces a new Danish investigation over a scandal involving 200 billion euros ($236 billion) in payments, many of which the bank has said are suspicious.